 Taking Refuge: Breaking the Addiction to the Mind

-Noah Levine, author of Dharma Punx and Against the Stream, is a Buddhist teacher, author, and counselor.
-His newest book is The Heart of the Revolution: The Buddha’s Teachings on Kindness, Compassion, and Forgiveness.
-Trained…
+Noah Levine is a Buddhist teacher, author, and counselor.
+His books include Dharma Punx, Against the Stream, and The Heart of the Revolution: The Buddha’s Teachings on Kindness, Compassion, and Forgiveness.
+Trained to teach by…

 Full Bio & Programs